Nine First Date Rules That May Surprise You

 You may be worried about giving a good impression, mentally tallying your accomplishments, and trying to come up with witty anecdotes.
 Important dating etiquette suggests focusing on what your date is saying.
 If you can show that you're listening, it gives your date the impression that you care about what they have to say.

-Communication can be used as a powerful indicator of relationship healthy.
+Communication can be used as a powerful indicator of relationship health.
 If you find yourself struggling to listen to your partner, it may indicate that you are not interested in them—and the reverse is also true.
 Listen as well as you can, and pay attention to how closely your date seems to be listening to you.

 Set your phone aside